Last Updated on November 28, 2022 by Mamoona Mushtaq

 Types of garage foundation

-When building a garage, there are three primary types of foundations to consider.
+When building a garage, there are three primary types of foundations for garage to consider.
 Type 1, Type 2, and Type 3 will be their names.

 - Type 1 is often meant to refer to as a dense slab garage foundation.